MoravianCollege/clashboard/ClinicalTrialXMLREADME.md

 							* **counts**
 	* **certain_agreements**
 		* **pi_employmee** - whether or not all principal agents are employed by the sponsor of the study
+			* Values: "All Principal Investigators ARE employed by the organization sponsoring the study.", "All Principal Investigators are NOT employed by the organization sponsoring the study."
 		* **restrictive_agreement**
 	* **point\_of\_contact**
 		* **name\_or\_title**